 Quantum Computers and Quantum Supremacy

 More specifically, while classical computers process data using bits that store data in binary form—that is, 0s and 1s—quantum computers process data using the principles of quantum mechanics.
-Similarly, while the binary bit is the basic unit of information for classical computers, a qubit or quantum bit is the basic unit of information for a quantum computer.
-Therefore, a classical computer can only store information either as a 1 or a 0, but a quantum computer’s qubits can exist in superpositions, meaning they can be both a 1 and a 0 at the same time.
-At its core, a bit can only store one piece of data at a time.
-A qubit, however, can hold two bits worth of data at the same time.
+Similarly, while the binary bit is the basic unit of information for classical computers, a qubit or quantum bit is the basic unit of information for quantum computers.
+Therefore, while classical computers can only store information either as 0s or 1s, a quantum computer can store information in superpositions, meaning they can be both 0 and 1 at the same time.
+Put simply, a bit can only store one piece of data at a time, while a qubit can hold two bits worth of data at the same time.
 Development and Capabilities of Quantum Computers Today

 Secure Hashing Algorithm 256 (SHA-256)